BertonYang18/BARN-monkey/README.md

-BARN is based on the platform of "mmaction2" **mmaction2 Release**: v0.22.0 was released in 05/03/2022.
+BARN is based on the platform of **mmaction2 Release: v0.22.0 was released in 05/03/2022**.

 Note:
 1- use the "mmcv" and "mmdet" in BARN instead of the original version.